No Oil!

 Mediterranean Diet and Olive Oil Industry

-Much of the ‘evidence’ for olive oil comes from Mediterranean diet studies.
+Much of the ‘evidence’ in favour of olive oil comes from Mediterranean diet studies.
 Adherence to a Mediterranean diet is associated with a lower incidence of cardiovascular and other diseases.
-But the key qualities that make a Mediterranean diet are not olive oil, fish or red wine but rather the whole plant foods – legumes, whole grains, vegetables and fruit.
+But the key qualities that make a Mediterranean diet are not olive oil, fish or red wine but rather whole plant foods – legumes, whole grains, vegetables and fruit.
 It is these components that are most strongly associated with better health outcomes.
-Follow up studies of the people of Crete found that individuals who consumed the most olive oil had the most heart disease (Vrentzos et al. 2007).
+Follow-up studies of the people of Crete found that individuals who consumed the most olive oil had the most heart disease (Vrentzos et al. 2007).

-The PREDIMED study has been misrepresented as evidence that a Mediterranean diet with olive oil or nuts is more heart healthy than a low-fat diet.
-However, the ‘advice to eat a low fat diet’ group was not low fat (at 37% calories from fat), received less counselling than the other groups, and at the end of the study averaged less legumes, vegetables and fruits than the other groups (although not statistically significant).
+The PREDIMED study has been misrepresented as evidence that a Mediterranean diet with olive oil or nuts is more heart-healthy than a low-fat diet.
+However, the ‘advice to eat a low-fat diet’ group was not low fat (at 37% calories from fat), received less counselling than the other groups, and at the end of the study, averaged fewer legumes, vegetables and fruits than the other groups (although not statistically significant).
 Whenever we read of studies that report benefits from a particular diet, we ask “compared to what?”.
 PREDIMED found no significant reduction in cardiac events or mortality but did find a reduction in strokes, particularly in the nut eating group.
 No Mediterranean diet studies have demonstrated the regression of heart disease observed in research by Ornish and Esselstyn which used a low fat, whole foods, plant-based diet.

 The booming olive oil industry has become a major sponsor of nutrition research (and Lifestyle Medicine).
 Research seems to have been focussed on drawing out the benefits of olive oil rather than comparing it to whole plant foods or putting the findings into context – for example, investigating the pharmacological properties of oleocanthols (phytochemicals in extra virgin olive oil).
 Some studies report statistically significant benefits that are of little clinical significance – eg. an Australian study that found a minimal improvement in blood pressure for EVOO (extra-virgin olive oil) compared to lower quality olive oil (Sarapis et al 2020).
 A recent study from Greece had an abstract that reported great improvements in cognitive function in subjects with early dementia but had used a dozen measures of cognition, most of which showed no significant improvement (Tsolaki et al 2020).